Daniel Clitnovici: Playing career

+As a player Clitnovici played with Romanian Liga I champion Universitatea Craiova, Apollon Smyrnis in Greece, Gold Coast United FC in Australia, as well as several other clubs in England, Spain and Australia.

 Coaching career

 Clitnovici was the previous head coach of Colorado Rapids Women and Colorado Pride both of which played in the USL W-League.
 He was named USL W-League Coach of the year in 2014 after leading w-league expansion side Colorado Pride to a Western Conference Championship final.
 While at Colorado Pride Clitnovici established a defense that did not concede a single goal on its home field and produced a fast-flowing attacking style of play that entertained W-League fans league wide.
 Clitnovici's direction and guidance to players at the Pride were very influential, as several of his players from his 2014 squad have gone on to play professionally in the US and abroad.

-In 2012 in addition to coaching the Colorado Rapids Women, Daniel Clitnovici was the Head Coach of the Colorado Rapids U20 Ladies team which went on to win a United Soccer League Under 20 National Championship hosted at IMG Academy in Bradenton, Florida.
+In 2012 in addition to coaching the Colorado Rapids Women, Daniel Clitnovici was the head coach of the Colorado Rapids U20 Ladies team which went on to win a United Soccer League Under 20 National Championship hosted at IMG Academy in Bradenton, Florida.
 The Colorado Rapids defeated DC United 1–0.